Clinical psychologist, Kaimātai hinengaro haumanu

 You need

-- a Bachelor of Science in Psychology OR a Bachelor of Arts in Psychology OR a Bachelor of Psychology
+- a bachelor's degree in psychology like a Bachelor of Science in Psychology OR a Bachelor of Arts in Psychology OR a Bachelor of Psychology

 - 1,500 hours of approved supervised practice